2.0.1 Model Preparation

 4. Element Functions should be correctly set.
 Exterior walls and Floors should have an ‘Exterior’ function.
 Internal Walls (solid and curtain walls) should have an ‘Interior’ function.
 Elements with Interior functions will be excluded in the results.
 Note: The Energy Model in Revit may identify this as an external element despite the Revit function setting.
 The Revit setting however will be used by FenestraPro and the element will be excluded.

 5. Avoid overlapping elements (floors/walls etc) or multiple instances of elements in the same position.
+Revit may list these in warnings under the Manage tab which may be reviewed and model conditions can be improved.

 6. Ensure that relevant elements are Room Bounding.
 Linked models should also be Room Bounding (this may be set in the Host model).

 8. Check Room Computation Heights are correct for measuring the room perimeter.
 This is the plane at which the room area is calculated.
-In some cases this value may be set above the floor level and may cause issues if walls are sloping etc.
+In some cases, this value may be set above the floor level and may cause issues if walls are sloping etc.

-For more details of each item, Please refer to Sections 12.1.1, 12.1.2 and 12.1.3 below.
+5. For more details of each item, Please refer to Sections 12.1.1, 12.1.2 and 12.1.3 below.

 1.